GautierBlandin/software-craftmanship/backend/aggregates-practical-guide.md

-# Aggregate
+# Aggregate practical guide

-The project follows Domain-Driven Design and therefore the aggregate pattern.
+## Introduction

-In order to limit implementation complexity, we have decided against using Event Sourcing, and to only persist the state of the aggregates in the database.
+This is my attempt at a practical implementation of the [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) pattern in typescript.

 Here are the typical methods found in an aggregate: